 Chara/The Fallen Child, a young kid who ran away from their village, may or may not be this, as the game is very ambiguous about how they were like in their past life.
 If the interpretation that they are rotten to the core is canon, then all portrayals of Narrator Chara and other positive representations of them fall into this.

-Maximilian, despite being an aloof, calculating bastard who treats Selvaria like garbage which she accepts due to her unrequited love.
-The fact that he's an unrepentant jerk is brushed off by his supporters, pointing to the fact that he "rescued" Selvaria from Imperial experimentation (ignoring that he himself uses her as a disposable weapon) and that he (apparently) objects to war crimes and punishes those who commit them (while committing several himself).
+Maximilian himself also gets this despite his Lack of Empathy and being a womanizingManipulative Bastard whose treatment of Selvaria basically amounts to Domestic Abuse.
+The fact that he's an unrepentant jerk is brushed off by his supporters, pointing to the fact that he "rescued" Selvaria from Imperial experimentation (ignoring that he himself uses her as a disposable weapon and coldly ordered her to become a suicide bomber after being defeated at Naggiar) and that he (apparently) objects to war crimes and punishes those who commit them (while committing several himself).

-Jaeger, because he's rugged and cool and has a big cool tank and he's fighting for his nation's freedom!
+Jaeger, because he's rugged and cool and has a big cool tank and he's fighting for his nation's freedom.
 Nevermind the fact that to achieve that freedom he's willing to sell any other nation he can down the river to the empire while being a smug idiot who thinks only his problems matter.
-Weirdly enough, he realizes this after he's defeated and leaves.
+Some also give him flack for being a passive bystander (and essentially an Accomplice by Inaction) towards Selvaria's situation.
+Weirdly enough, he realizes his mistakes after he's defeated and leaves.